AmeliaMiddleton/TestAzureActionGitHub/README.md

 ### 6. Push to Main Branch

 The workflow will automatically trigger when you push to the `main` or `master` branch.

+---

+## **Important Note**

+**Both setup options (Automated and Manual) converge here** - after creating Azure resources and getting the publish profile, you must complete the GitHub configuration steps regardless of which setup method you used.

 ## Workflow Details